GauriMayekar/PowerBi_dashboard_project/README.md

 # PowerBi_dashboard_project
-This is POwerBi project based on Samarth_Ecommerce_Sales
+This is PowerBi project based on Samarth_Ecommerce_Sales